TopologyHealth/SMARTerFHIR/README.md

 ## Documentation

-For detailed documentation on the SMARTer FHIR library, including classes, methods, and usage examples, please refer to the official documentation at [https://topology.health/docs](https://topology.health/docs).
+For detailed documentation on the SMARTerFHIR library, including classes, methods, and usage examples, please refer to the official documentation at [https://topology.health/docs](https://topology.health/docs).

 ## Contributing

-Contributions to the SMARTer FHIR library are welcome!
+Contributions to the SMARTerFHIR library are welcome!
 If you encounter any issues or have suggestions for improvement, please submit a GitHub issue or pull request in the repository at [TBD](https://github.com/your-repo).

 Before contributing, please review the guidelines and code of conduct outlined in the repository.

 ## License

-The SMARTer FHIR library is released under the [Apache 2.0 License](https://opensource.org/license/apache-2-0/).
+The SMARTerFHIR library is released under the [Apache 2.0 License](https://opensource.org/license/apache-2-0/).
 You are free to use, modify, and distribute this library in accordance with the terms of the license.

 ## Acknowledgments

-We would like to express our gratitude to the developers and contributors who have made the SMARTer FHIR library possible.
+We would like to express our gratitude to the developers and contributors who have made the SMARTerFHIR library possible.
 Their hard work and dedication are greatly appreciated.

 ## About

-The SMARTer FHIR library is developed and maintained by [Topology Health](https://topology.health).
+The SMARTerFHIR library is developed and maintained by [Topology Health](https://topology.health).
 For inquiries, please contact [info@topology.health](mailto:info@topology.health)